Turbulence and dust fragility in protoplanetary discs: Data Availability

 Adopting the Ricci10 opacities does indeed increase the continuum fluxes and, in some models, improves the detectability of dust rings.
 For example, the outer dust ring at Band 3 becomes tentatively detected (instead of being undetected) in Model 1, and becomes robustly detected (instead of tentatively detected) in Model 10.
 However, except for Model 10, which becomes a new valid model, models that are invalid with DSHARP opacities remain invalid with Ricci10 opacities.
 This demonstrates that the valid combinations of $\alpha$ and \vfrag shown in Section \ref{subsubsec:valid_models} are not sensitive to the adopted opacities.

-However, our numerical simulations assume a dust monomer density of $1.67~\mathrm{g~cm^{-3}}$, which is higher than the monomer density of porous grains in the Ricci10 opacity.
+However, our numerical simulations assume a dust bulk density of $1.67~\mathrm{g~cm^{-3}}$, which is higher than the bulk density of porous grains in the Ricci10 opacity.
 This treatment over-estimates the Stokes number of particles at a given size (Equation \ref{eq:stokes}), leading to more dust being trapped around the dust rings.
-A more consistent treatment on the dust monomer density would be helpful to confirm this conclusion.
+A more consistent treatment on the dust bulk density would be helpful to confirm this conclusion.